dmbarbour/wikilon/docs/ApplicationModel.md

 ## Dictionary Tables and Spreadsheets

 A set of dictionary objects readily be viewed as implicitly having a sparse, tabular layout.
 For example, word `foo.doc` may be interpreted as specifying row `foo`, column `doc`.
 The actual definition of `foo` might be represented as another implicit column.

-AO readily supports evaluation of words.

-By rendering evaluated words, we also have editable cells and can support spreadsheet-like propagation of updates.

-To select a set of objects to view, one option is to select a sequence of words or `[{%word}]` objects.
+To select a set of objects to view, we could filter dictionary words by attributes, types, or values.
+We could compute a list of `[{%word}]` objects.
+Or we could represent a table as another, second-class dictionary object.

-Once we've selected a set of objects to render, we can evaluate definitions and render cells in a spreadsheet-like manner, with caching and propagation of updates.
+        @myTable.row1 {%foo}
+        @myTable.row2 {%bar}
+        @myTable.row3 {%baz}
+        ...

+Regardless of how we specify our set of objects, AO makes it easy to render both the definitions of each word and their context-free evaluations or linker objects.
+Thus, we can render evaluated cells in a table while enabling editing of each cell's definitions, and propagating updates to the rendered views.
+We effectively get spreadsheets without any special effort.

 ## Command Pattern in AO